-Amy is the lead researcher in driver behaviour and road safety at the Transport Operations Research Group (TORG).
+Amy is the lead researcher in driver behaviour and Intelligent Vehicles at the Transport Operations Research Group (TORG).
 Her area of research also involves Intelligent Transport Systems (ITS), Intelligent Mobility and Travel Information.
 She is particularly interested in testing and evaluating the effectiveness of technologies in improving road safety, meeting growing and evolving mobility needs and enhancing the provision of travel information to a wide range of road users including drivers, public transport passengers, cyclists and pedestrians at various stages of their journey.
 She uses both traditional and innovative research methods including direct (lab and field) observation, immersive video simulation and role play, and other survey means such as focus groups, interviews and questionnaires to ensure that the research is theoretically informed and empirically rigorous.

 Amy leads the Older Driver Study and the development of a driving lab as part of the SiDE project which is funded by the UK Research Councils.
 She has also been leading TORG’s involvement in VERITAS project which is a large-scale integrated project funded by the European Commission (7th Framework Programme) and contributes to other projects such as OASIS and NICHES+.

 Amy is a reviewer of the journal of European Transport Research Review and also sits in the Reviewers Committee for the ITS World Congress and ITS European Congress since 2012.

 Amy is involved in the teaching of the CIV8422 Intelligent Transport Systems Module.
 She also supervises two PhD students, Christopher Emmerson and Claudia Pinna, one MPhil student, Weijia Chen, and a number of MSc dissertations.

 PhD in Evaluation of Future Traveller Information Systems

 Member, Institution of Engineering and Technology (MIET)